Idiom Study

 -

-Meaning: to decide not to do something because you are too frightened.
-Example: I was going to go bungee jumping, but I chickened out.
-Read more: https://www.theidioms.com/chicken-out/ #chickenout #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass… Continue reading
+Meaning: If a machine or vehicle breaks down, it stops working.
+Example: Our car broke down and we had to push it off the road.
+Read more: https://www.theidioms.com/break-down/ #breakdown #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson… Continue reading

 -

-Meaning: happening or done all day and all night.
-Example: He’s very sick and needs round-the-clock care.
-Read more: https://www.theidioms.com/round-the-clock/ #roundtheclock #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/round-the-clock/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: a boy or man who is liked very much and is treated well by someone, especially someone in authority.
+Read more: https://www.theidioms.com/blue-eyed-boy/ #blueeyedboy #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/blue-eyed-boy/?utm_source=dlvr.it&utm_medium=wordpress Continue reading

 -